Skip to main content

 • Good for: Organizations already invested in Synology or needing proven reliability

-• Limited for: Performance-focused users, AI/NPU workflows, or 10GbE requirements
+• Limited for: Performance-focused users, large-scale AI workflows, or built-in 10GbE on 4-bay units

 Where to Buy

 Synology DS925+: Available on Amazon and authorized Synology resellers.
-Starts at $620-630 for the diskless unit.
+Lists at around $640 for the diskless unit.

 Compatible Drives: Seagate IronWolf Pro and WD Red Pro offer enterprise-grade performance with full compatibility.

-This review reflects current product offerings and policies as of January 2026.
-All technical specifications, pricing, and DSM 7.3 information have been verified against official sources and recent user experiences.
-The drive compatibility policy reflects the October 2025 reversal.
+This review reflects current product offerings and policies as of June 2026.
+All technical specifications, pricing, and DSM 7.4 information have been verified against official sources and recent user experiences.
+The drive compatibility policy reflects the DSM 7.3 (October 2025) reversal.
 Technology specifications and pricing may change.

 Sources: